The Use of O2 in Gas Mixtures for Drift Chambers

 Oxygen is included in the mixture through a mass flow controller having a full scale of \SI{100}{sccm}\footnote{\lq\lq sccm\rq\rq stands for \lq\lq standard cubic cm per minute\rq\rq, where standard means measured in STP conditions.} for Nitrogen, corresponding to approximately \SI{99}{sccm} for Oxygen.
 Given a typical total gas flow of about \SI{500}{sccm}, the required flow for a \SI{0.5}{\percent} concentration of Oxygen is \SI{2.5}{sccm}, which is near the lower limit of the dynamic range of the mass flow controller (corresponding to \SI{2}{\percent} of the full scale).
 The Oxygen concentration is validated and monitored through a percent Oxygen analyzer with \SI{0.01}{\percent} precision periodically calibrated against a precision mixture of Nitrogen:Oxygen 80:20.

 Isopropyl Alcohol is added to the mixture by sampling a fraction of the Helium (before mixing it with Isobutane) and flowing it through a custom-designed stainless-steel bubbler, where Alcohol is kept at a constant temperature of \SI{35}{\celsius} (measured by a Pt100 probe immersed in the liquid) by silicone heating pads connected to a thermostat.
-Helium exiting from the bubbler is saturated of Alcohol, with a partial pressure given by the semi-empirical Antoine~\cite{Antoine} equation:
+Helium exiting from the bubbler is saturated of Alcohol, with a partial pressure given by the semi-empirical Antoine~\cite{Reid} equation: